Plant-keeper/servers/README.md

 __4. Arduino Setup:__ This project is designed to be used with an Arduino.
 You can find the __Arduino__ code in the [iot folder](https://github.com/Plant-keeper/iot).
 Follow the steps in the __Arduino__ documentation to set up the board and configure the code to work with your home server or local IP address.

 __5. Local Network Access:__
 If your __Arduino__ is connected to the same network as the server, you can access the Flask server using the server's local IP address.
+To get you containers name use the following command: `docker ps` it will list all the running containers and their names.
-To find the local IP address, use the following command to view the Docker logs: `docker logs -f <flask-app-container-name>`.
+To find the local IP address of the flask app, use the following command to view the Docker logs: `docker logs -f <flask-app-container-name>`.

 Look for the IP address in the logs and use that to access the Flask server locally.